Garrettgar21/LucyInstitue/README.md

 # LucyInstitue
 building a simple CRUD app using VueJS and the Imgur API.

-This uses a Django back-end connected to my Azure DB in the Settings.py file.
+This uses a Django back-end connected to my Azure DB in the Settings.py file with VueJs as the frontend.

 # Required Packages
 Django==3.2.15